isomerpages/moe-bendemeerpri/_curriculum/CCE/Overview.md

 #### Character Development @ Bendemeer Primary School

-Our school strongly believes in its mission of nurturing and inspiring students to love learning, lead confidently, and make a difference in the lives of others.
-To develop our students to be passionate learners and confident leaders, we provide opportunities for them to develop into responsible individuals and understand their roles in shaping the future of our nation.
+Our school strongly believes in its mission of nurturing and inspiring students to love learning, lead confidently, and make a difference in the lives of others.&nbsp; To develop our students to be passionate learners and confident leaders, we provide opportunities for them to develop into responsible individuals and understand their roles in shaping the future of our nation.&nbsp;

 #### Learning Outcomes (LOs) for Character and Citizenship Education (CCE)

-Guided by our school vision, mission and the principles in developing a student-centric, value-driven education, the educational years students spend in our school takes them through their social roles in the various domains of self, family, school, community, nation and the world.
-We hope our pupils will exhibit the following behavioural traits at the respective portion of their schooling years.
+Guided by our school vision, mission and the principles in developing a student-centric, value-driven education, the educational years students spend in our school takes them through their social roles in the various domains of self, family, school, community, nation and the world.&nbsp; We hope our pupils will exhibit&nbsp;the following behavioural traits at the respective portion of their schooling years.